 Let's dig in, so you can determine if tokens are right for you and your organization.

-Before we had authorization tokens, we had passwords and servers.
+Authentication and authorization are different but related concepts.
+Before we had authentication tokens, we had passwords and servers.
 We used traditional methods to ensure that the right people had access to the right things at the right time.
 It wasn't always effective.

 Consider passwords.
 Typically, they involve: